viridia/bevy_prefs_lite/README.md

 ## Supported Features

+- Supports both Desktop and Web (WASM) platforms.
-- Preferences are serialized to TOML or (planned) JSON format.
+- Preferences are serialized to TOML or JSON format.
 - Preferences are saved in standard OS locations.
 Config directories are created if they do not already exist.
 The settings directory name is configurable.
 - File-corruption-resistant: the framework will save the settings to a temp file, close the file,